IrisLiu-00/dndnotes/_notes/Campaign/Session Notes/A Murder in Avizallo - Appendix.md

 	- use to pay someone to reverse engineer a key for krystin's automata
 - Planted leaflet printer as a sample sent to Featherweight
 - Informed Avizallo gov they were culling sahuagin to clear out a dock for ships - one of the small glass atolls around the isle
-	- didn't actually build a dock, owl just went a killed a bunch of sahuagin
+	- didn't actually build a dock, owl just went and killed a bunch of sahuagin
 - Described as "Ruler's Desire" in encoded communiques

 ## The Murder
 - Owl killed Gyrfalcon bc they got too close to finding her out, and finding out abt her search for Nexida
 	- Killing Gyrfalcon was also convenient to spark a war, which would destroy Avizallo
-	- Gyrfalcon became suspicious, see clues below
+	- ==Gyrfalcon became suspicious around Kingswill, Owl's prayer beads (how did Owl find out? merriwink?)
+		- asking around for morgana saire?
 - Found out gyrfalcon's true identity
 	- owl kept all the exam scrolls, including the one for gyrfalcon - was able to match up handwriting with correspondence between Orin + Gandras
 		- Macaw accidentally left one of Orin's letters at the Rookery